Amazon Web Services (AWS)

 • AWS_SESSION_TOKEN

-This is enough for both the and/or to generate a fully authenticated AWS session without further configuration.
+This is enough for both the AWS Terraform provider and/or S3 state backend to generate a fully authenticated AWS session without further configuration.
 However, you will likely need to select one of the available regions with the former.

 Usage